Az-LastPenguin/LORAP/README.md

 - [ ] Extended player/AI capabilities (Acquiring enemies pages, enemies using abno pages and etc.)

 ## How do i..? / Can i..?
 Most of the questions asked before (and some of those that were never asked) can be found in the [Questions & Answers](https://github.com/Az-LastPenguin/LORAP/blob/dev/QNA.md).
-Please make sure to look up your question in FAQ before asking it in the thread directly.
+Please make sure to look up your question in Q&A before asking it in the thread directly.
 (Though i won't hate you if you do!
 I will try to answer to every question regarding the mod whenever i'm available, as long as someone else doesn't answer before me, that is)

 ## Track progress
 You can track progress of the mod, things that are completed, will be done, or still just an idea in [this project](https://github.com/users/Az-LastPenguin/projects/1/views/1?layout=board).
 (Note: this doesn't contain ALL the ideas and things i'm gonna do, most of them are minor enough to not be tracked in any way other than a TODO comment in the code)